Updated on Sep 8, 2025

 With larger rosters and more scholarships available, academic eligibility is now in the spotlight because more is at stake.
 The NCAA requires student-athletes to meet certain academic standards to participate in college sports.
 These standards include a minimum NCAA Core GPA and completion of 16 NCAA-approved Core Courses, among other requirements.

-Failing to meet these requirements can prevent a student-athlete from competing or even being rostered, regardless of their athletic abilities.
-Understanding and navigating NCAA academic eligibility rules is critical.
 Honest Game’s Academic Eligibility Guide outlines the steps to maintain eligibility, from planning out high school courses early to staying on top of academic performance throughout the school year.
 With increased opportunities to play, ensuring academic readiness is vital to prevent missing out due to eligibility issues.

 As the NCAA expands opportunities, the importance of academic preparation cannot be overstated.
 Honest Game provides guidance and resources to help student-athletes navigate this complex eligibility landscape, ensuring they are prepared to succeed both in the classroom and on the field.